Global Community Links:

 Horticultural Show and Heanor in Bloom

-We are now on our 3rd Annual Show this year, last year we had approximately 1800 visitors for the most amazing fun filled and community inspiring day.
+Our Annual Show is on the community list of ‘must do events’, attracting over 1,000 people a year.
+It is the most amazing fun filled and community inspiring day.
 For more details please see our dedicated tab under ‘Learning’ where you can see all our photos from last year and our newest brochure will be available soon.